eriicafes/tmpl/README.md

 A template is any type that implements `tmpl.Template`.
 The Template method returns the template name and template data.

-> The rendered template name and the template data are tightly coupled.
+> The template name and the template data are tightly coupled.

 ```go
 type Home struct {